jessicarush/react-notes/nextjs_styling.md

 @tailwind utilities;
 ```

-Note: all this is done automatically if you choose `yes` to tailwind in `npx create-next-app@latest`.
+Note: all the above is done automatically if you choose `yes` to tailwind in `npx create-next-app@latest`.

 Now you can use tailwind: